cpataltmetrik/Groot/README.md

  6. test\specs --> all the test cases files are saved here
  7. test\testData --> contains all the test data ts files
 ```

+ ## Understand custom config for groot

+ ## Mocha Integration
+ We are using mocha framework. mocha is a power pull

  ## Test Reports
 We are using Allure reports in this project,Allure is a flexible lightweight multi-language test report tool that not only shows a very concise representation of what have been tested in a neat web report form, but allows everyone participating in the development process to extract maximum of useful information from everyday execution of tests.
 > how to run a report